A treatment of the Cauchy--Schwarz inequality in $C^*$-modules: A nested sequence of inequalities

 Conversely, suppose that $(ap_m(a))$ converges in norm.
 As we already noted, the limit is then necessarily $p$.
 By the second assertion of the preceding lemma, $I_1$ is then the norm-limit of the sequence $(a_1p_m^{(1)}(a_1))$.
 Since the group of invertible operators is open, it follows that $a_1p_m^{(1)}(a_1)$ is an invertible operator, for $m$ large enough.
 In particular, $a_1p_m^{(1)}(a_1)$ is a surjection and hence $a_1$ is a surjection as well.
 Thus, $\mbox{Im}\,a_1=\overline{\mbox{Im}\,a}$.
 Since, obviously, $\mbox{Im}\,a=\mbox{Im}\,a_1$, this shows that $a$ has a closed range. \end{proof}

 Notice that each positive operator with a finite spectrum has a closed range.
-Thus, the preceding proposition extends Proposition \ref{inv}.
+Thus, the preceding proposition is in the accordance with Theorem~\ref{inv}.
 At the same time, it provides another explanation of Example \ref{compact} since a compact positive operator with an infinite spectrum cannot have a closed range.

-At the end, let us turn back to the sequence of inequalities from Theorem \ref{induct}.
+(a) To complete our analysis, let us first turn back to the sequence of inequalities from Theorem \ref{induct}.